Cubs vs. Tigers Player Props Betting Odds

 Carpenter Stats

-- Kerry Carpenter has collected 77 hits with 11 doubles, a triple, 18 home runs and 22 walks.
-He has driven in 47 runs.
+- Kerry Carpenter has recorded 80 hits with 12 doubles, a triple, 19 home runs and 22 walks.
+He has driven in 48 runs.

-- Carpenter heads into this matchup looking to extend his two-game hit streak.
-In his last five games he is batting .263 with three home runs, a walk and six RBI.
+- Carpenter has picked up at least one hit in three straight games.
+In his last five games he is batting .300 with a double, three home runs, a walk and six RBI.

 Carpenter Recent Games